Itapiranga, Amazonas

 Itapiranga is a municipality located in the state of Amazonas northern Brazil on the left bank of the Solimões River about 200 km east of Manaus.
-Its population was 9,230 (2020) and its area is 4,231 km².
+Its population was 9,230 (2020) and its area is 4,231 km2.

+Name

 The name is of Indian origin, and was given to a quarry which has a port.
 It comes from ita, stone and pitanga, red, so the name means "red stone".

+Geography

 The municipality contains about 40% of the 424430 ha Uatumã Sustainable Development Reserve, which protects the lower part of the Uatumã River basin.

 History

 It was founded in 1931 as a suburb of Silves.